JB395/Bits-to-Target-and-Difficulty/README.md

 ### gettxoutsetinfo

-Returns statistics about the whole blockchain unspent UTXOs, may take some time to return.
+Returns statistics about the whole blockchain unspent UTXOs, may take some time to return. “total_amount” gives the current total supply (genesis blocks + total block rewards)

 ```
 gettxoutsetinfo